vardhan1990/order-tracker/README.md

 ### Stardust UI

 Explored several libraries that provide UI plug-and-play React components to simplify development.
 For the components I needed, [Semantic UI React](https://react.semantic-ui.com/introduction) seemed to have a lot of good support as well as recommendation from the community.
 However, it seemed like it did not have too many recent updates.
 I learnt that developers of Semantic UI React had forked and developed [Stardust UI React](https://stardust-ui.github.io/react/) more recently.
 Having found the same value plus the recency in updates, this became a good choice.

+### Jest
+Jest is the testing framework used.
+The other one I considered was Jasmine, but given the feature set, it appears that Jest provides all the functionality that Jasmine does, and more.
+It has proven to be stable, has high usge and activity on on GitHub.
+For this reason, Jest was the winner!

+### Enzyme
+Enzyme provides the added capability to test a React component output by virtually mounting and rendering.
+It seemed like the most popular choice for this purpose with a lot of community support.